|

 As the Internet matures, users and governments

 are struggling to manage controversial issues.
-Lets

-many countries respect copyright laws, the Internet
+forget, while many countries respect copyright

-is global without a governing body.
-There are not
+laws, the Internet is global without a governing

-only different laws, rules and regulations, but
+body.
+There are not only different laws, rules

-also jurisdiction issues.
-RSS didn't exist when
+RSS didn't exist when copyright laws were written

-supporters feel any content in a feed can be syndicated,
+in a feed can be syndicated, other equally fervernet

-original works are just that--original works, and
+publishers contend that original works are just

-in many countries protected by copyright laws.
+protected by copyright laws.

 Fair Use